matematikk-mooc/frontend/README.md

 # Getting started
-If you want to to build the frontend on your local machine you need to follow these steps:
+If you want to to build the frontend on your local machine you need to follow the steps below.
+Note that some of the commands might require sudo on certain systems.

 ## Install Node